Battle of Britain Day

-Battle of Britain Day is the day on which a large-scale aerial battle in the Battle of Britain took place.

-On Sunday 15 September 1940, the Luftwaffe launched its largest and most concentrated attack against London in the hope of drawing out the RAF into a battle of annihilation.
-Around 1,500 aircraft took part in the air battles, which lasted until dusk.
+On 15 September 1940, during the Second World War, an air battle was fought during the Battle of Britain between the German Luftwaffe and British Royal Air Force (RAF).
+Now celebrated as Battle of Britain Day, on that date, the Luftwaffe launched its largest and most concentrated attack against London in order to force the RAF into a battle of annihilation.
+The German objective was to gain air superiority over the English Channel and allow the invasion of England, Operation Sea Lion, to proceed.

+During the course of the day, around 1,500 aircraft took part in the air battles.
 The action was the climax of the Battle of Britain.

-RAF Fighter Command defeated the German raids; the Luftwaffe formations were dispersed by a large cloud base and failed to inflict severe damage on the city of London.
-In the aftermath of the raid, Hitler postponed Operation Sea Lion.
+The RAF's Fighter Command defeated the German raids; the Luftwaffe formations were dispersed by a large cloud base and failed to inflict severe damage on the city of London.
+In the aftermath of the raid, Operation Sea Lion was postponed.
 Having been defeated in daylight, the Luftwaffe turned its attention to the Blitz night campaign, which lasted until May 1941.

 Background

-In June 1940, the Wehrmacht had conquered most of Western Europe and Scandinavia.
-At that time, the only major power standing in the way of a German-dominated Europe was the British Empire and the Commonwealth.
-After having several peace offers rejected by the UK, Adolf Hitler ordered the Luftwaffe to destroy the RAF in order to gain air superiority or air supremacy as a prelude to launching Operation Sea Lion, an amphibious assault by the Wehrmacht onto the British mainland.
+By June 1940, Nazi Germany had conquered most of Western Europe and much of Scandinavia.
+At that time, the only major power standing in the way of a German-dominated Europe was Great Britain.
+In the absence of offers of peace from the British, Adolf Hitler ordered the Luftwaffe (German Air Force) to destroy the RAF in order to gain air superiority or air supremacy as a prelude to launching Operation Sea Lion, an amphibious assault by the Heer (German Army) onto the British mainland.
+Advised that the Kriegsmarine (German Navy) would not be ready until mid-August, Hitler wanted to mount the invasion on or around 25 August.
+Much later and weather conditions would not be favourable.

-The Battle of Britain began on 10 July 1940, when the first Luftwaffe bomber fleets began attacking convoys and Royal Navy forces in English ports and the Channel.
-The results were positive and the Germans succeeded in forcing the British to abandon the channel convoy route and to redirect shipping to ports in north-eastern Britain.
-With this achieved the Luftwaffe began the second phase of its air offensive, attacking RAF airfields and supporting structures on the British mainland.
-The codename of the offensive was Unternehmen Adlerangriff ("Operation Eagle Attack").
-On 12 August, it flew its first missions in this regard.
-On 13 August, the Luftwaffe carried out its largest attack to date on the mainland.
-Christened Adlertag ("Eagle Day"), the attack was a failure.
-Nevertheless, the raids continued, at great cost to both sides.
-The impact of the German offensive on RAF airfields and Fighter Command is disputed.
-Some historians believe that the attacks were not having much effect and that the Germans were losing the attrition battle, while others believe the RAF was faltering.
+The Battle of Britain began on 10 July, when the first Luftwaffe bomber fleets began attacking convoys and Royal Navy forces in English ports and the Channel.
+The results were positive and the Germans succeeded in forcing the British to redirect shipping to ports in north-eastern Britain.
+The Luftwaffe then began the second phase, codenamed Unternehmen Adlerangriff ("Operation Eagle Attack"), of its air offensive, attacking RAF airfields and supporting structures on the British mainland.
+On 12 August, it flew the first missions of this phase.
+The next day, the Luftwaffe carried out its largest attack to date on the mainland.
+Christened Adlertag ("Eagle Day"), the attack was not a success and the RAF airfields damaged were in action again within hours.